Gitte Madsen

-Gitte Madsen (born 24 March 1969 in Herning, Midtjylland) is a former Danish team handball player and Olympic champion.
+Gitte Madsen (born 24 March 1969) is a Danish former team handball player and Olympic champion.
 She received a gold medal with the Danish national team at the 1996 Summer Olympics in Atlanta.
-With the danish national team, she has also won both the World Championship and European Championship.
+With the Danish national team, she has also won both the World Championship and European Championship.

 Club career

 Madsen played for Horsens HK until 1991.
 In her last season at the club, in 1990–91 she was the top scorer in the Danish league.
 For the 1991–92 she switched to Norwegian club Bækkelagets SK where she played for 3 years.
 Here she won the Norwegian league in 1992 and in 1994 with the club.

 In 1994 she returned to Danish handball to play for first DHG Håndbold followed by GOG Håndbold.
 She returned as the last stop of her career to Bækkelagets SK, where she won the EHF Cup Winners' Cup in 1998 as well as her third Norwegian league title.
 Her career ended in 2000 after suffering three separate Spinal disc herniations within 6 months.